rejeep/evm/README.md

   your platform and with your Emacs version.
 But what about all other versions that people are using?
 Does your package work for them?

-* EVM provides pre compiled binaries to allow for quick installation on CI systems.
+* EVM provides Linux pre-compiled binaries to allow for quick installation on CI systems.

 ## Platform Support

 ### OSX

-Supported!
+Supported! (currently no pre-compiled binaries for CI)

 ### GNU/Linux